 Two diet styles are introduced that contain the best foods for healthy skin.
 These are:

-This diet beneficial in lowering blood sugar levels.
+This diet is beneficial in lowering blood sugar levels.
 The Palaeolithic diet contains lean meats, nuts, and fruits allowing less consumption of carbohydrates, dairy products, and refined oils.

-This diet is rich in fruits, fish, olive oil, and whole grains is low in saturated fats.
+This diet is rich in fruits, fish, olive oil, and whole grains and is low in saturated fats.

 Fruits are a rich source of water, antioxidants, and vitamins.
 Fruit like watermelon, oranges, and apples are rich sources of water.
-Eating these fruits can reduce the water retention that may cause puffiness of the eyes.
+Eating these fruits can reduce water retention which may cause puffiness of the eyes.
 Fruits prevent water deficiency in the body.
 It allows sweating from the skin to keep it fresh in a harsh environment.

-Healthy Foods for All Type of Skin
+Healthy Foods for All Types of Skin

 Fruits and vegetables are harmless and are equally effective for all types of skin.
 Ginger, chia seeds, carrot, and tomatoes are examples of skin-friendly.
 Tomato has lycopene that reduces the anti-aging effect.
 Ginger has anti-inflammatory and antioxidant properties.
 The soothing effect of ginger is proven by the fact that is not only eaten raw but also used in skin masks too.